+What is data lineage?
 We can define Data Lineage as the data lifecycle or the data journey.
 This lifecycle includes where the data originates, how it has gotten from point to point, and of course where it is today.
 Through data lineage, organizations can better understand what happens to data as it travels through different pipelines (ETL, files, reports, databases etc.) and therefore make more informed business decisions.
 Data lineage also enables companies to trace sources of specific business data for the purposes of tracking errors, implementing changes in processes, and implementing system migrations to save significant amounts of time and resources, thereby tremendously improving BI efficiency.

 The image at the top of this post shows how Octopai compares and presents the lineage of two different reports (either from the same system or different systems), which clearly illustrates any differences between the reports and enables users to quickly understand exactly how any two or more reports ended up being different.
 Specifically, we see that an additional ETL process and table have been found in the report on the bottom of the screen that is missing in the report on the top.
 This is the point that the two reports began to deviate.

 Data lineage is a visual representation of the overall flow of data and provides a look at how data is manipulated via the ETL process so that organizations can assess the quality of their data before it is loaded into an analytics tool.
 Data lineage visualization is an overview and a journey map of our data.

 How Metadata Fits Into Automated Data Lineage

 Not surprisingly, just as metadata’s role in the larger data governance realm has become central, metadata and metadata lineage (the metadata lifecycle) is also a key player when it comes to data lineage.